 1. Canidae Grain-Free PURE Elements with Chicken Limited Ingredient Diet Dry Cat Food

-Designed for cats with sensitive stomachs, Canidae Grain-Free PURE Elements only contains eight ingredients.
+Designed for cats with sensitive stomachs, Canidae Grain-Free PURE Elements only contain eight ingredients.

 Those ingredients are heavy on the protein, with chicken, turkey meal, and fish meal heavily featured.
 The overall protein levels are still on the low side at 35%, but it’s nice that they include a wide variety of animal sources.